Introduction to Commercial Trash in Massachusetts

 In Massachusetts, commercial trash isn’t just leftovers from business operations.
 It’s a mix of paper, plastics, metals, food waste, and more, making its way into our environment.
 This isn’t a small issue.
 The state generates tons of waste every year, and handling it has become a critical challenge.
 The impact?
 Landfills bulging at the seams, pollution seeping into our water, and greenhouse gases filling our air.
 But, it’s not all doom and gloom.
 There are ways we can fight this.
 By understanding the makeup and the magnitude of commercial trash in Massachusetts, we’re taking the first step toward mitigation.
 Let’s dive deeper into what commercial trash is and why it’s a problem that deserves our full attention.

-Commercial Trash
+Commercial Trash in Massachusetts

 The Environmental Impact of Commercial Trash